Queensland Public Health Medicine Training Program

 Public Health Medicine is a medical specialty primarily concerned with the health and care of populations.
 Physicians interested in Public Health Medicine train in both clinical medicine and public health.
 Advanced Training in Public Health Medicine provides a depth of specialty training under supervision to prepare trainees for independent practice as consultants and the development of trainees is overseen by the Faculty Education Committee in Public Health Medicine (FEC).
 For further information see the Australasian Faculty of Public Health Medicine.

-Queensland Health advertises 2 funded full time positions via the RMO campaign each year.
-Priority is given to existing Queensland Health Public Health Registrars who are continuing their training in 2018.
+Queensland Health advertises funded full time positions, managed by the Metro North Public Health Unit, via the RMO campaign each year.
+Priority is given to existing Queensland Health Public Health Registrars who are continuing their training in 2019.
 Registrars will be required to negotiate their placements with supervisors within the Queensland Health accredited training network under the guidance of their faculty-recognised mentor and gain approval from the Public Health Physician, Metro North Public Health Unit.

 To be eligible for an advanced training position, applicants must have: